 Leg swelling is a common symptom in patients with advanced vein reflux disease and lymphedema.
 At Houston Vein Specialists in Houston, Texas, expert board-certified vascular surgeon David D. Shin, MD, RVT, RPVI, FACS, can find the root cause of your leg swelling and recommend a personalized plan to provide relief.
-Call the office or click the online scheduling feature to make your appointment today.
+Call the office to make your appointment today.

 Leg swelling refers to swelling anywhere from your thighs to your ankles.
 Many people experience lower leg swelling, particularly at or below the calves.
 Leg swelling often appears alongside issues such as varicose veins, skin discoloration, or leg wounds.